yifatBij/deals-app/README.md

 # Guide line:

-Handle errors
+Handle errors.

-Give indication for proccessing
+Give indication for proccessing.

-Do everything generic as possible
+Do everything generic as possible.

-Use the tiniest package if possible
+Use the tiniest package if possible.

 Navbar with links to the page.

-Load all deals at the homepage
+Load all deals at the homepage.

 # Local environment
-1.Download or clone the repository to your local machine 2.On the repository directory run:
+1. Download or clone the repository to your local machine.

+2. On the repository directory run:

-## npm install
+#npm install

-3.Run:
+3. Run:

-## npm start
+#npm start